Peasholm Park Naval Warfare Featured in

 For over 80 years, Peasholm Park in the town of Scarborough in North Yorkshire draws crowds every summer that want to see its famous naval warfare event—the Battle of Peasholm between imaginary rivals.
-War breaks out on the lake in the middle of the park when the 20ft replica boats recreate some serious tensions during the Peasholm Park Naval Battle.
+War breaks out on the lake in the middle of the park when the 20-foot replica boats recreate some serious tensions during the Peasholm Park Naval Battle.

 The “Battle of Peasholm” lasts for 30 minutes and is produced three times per week, starting in late May.
 The shows last until September 1st.
 In June, the shows are held on Saturdays only; in July—on Thursdays and Saturdays; and during August—on Mondays, Thursdays and Saturdays.